joemanley201/northrop_grumman_hackathon/README.md

 The system also tells the user, what grade he might get based on his current performance.
 This is achieved through clustering of the past data for that course.

 ### How we built it
+We cleaned the data to get necessary features for the clustering models.
+The backend was a Flask server from Python and the frontend was Vanilla JS with google charts for Visualization.

 ### Challenges we ran into
+We did not have any real data that we could have used directly.
+So we had to generate data on our with proper distribution to get the correct data.

 ### Accomplishments that we are proud of
+We did not have any prior preparations or idea before the hackathon.
+We came together at the Hackathon, discussed a lot of ideas, picked this idea, worked overnight to get it implemented.
+We also bagged the third prize.

 ### What's next for TritonSmart
+Take it to the next level by putting it into real time use.